watson-developer-cloud/watsonx-orchestrate-developer-toolkit/external_agent/examples/agent_builder/README.md

 For official feature documentation, refer to the [IBM Developer API Catalog](https://developer.ibm.com/apis/catalog/watsonorchestrate--custom-assistants/api/API--watsonorchestrate--ibm-watsonx-orchestrate-api#Register_an_external_chat_completions_agent__agents_external_chat_post).

+🚨 See "wx_ai_external_agent_registration" to integrate "watsonx.ai" Agent with watsonx Orchestrate natively using the API. 🚨

 ## Overview

 This example demonstrates how to deploy an external agent as an AI service in IBM watsonx.ai.
 The application leverages